MFernstrom/FPC-Lazarus-cross-platform-VirtualBox-Appliance/README.md

 * xmailer (Email)
 * OPM (Online Package Manager)
 * anchordockingdsgn 1.0 (Single Lazarus window)

+## How to set up your own project for cross-compilation

+### Create a new build mode
+* Open `Project` -> `Project Options` in the top menu
+* Click on `Compiler Options` in the left-hand list
+* Click on the button with the three dots at the top, next to "Build modes"
+* Double click on the name of the build mode to edit it
+* Change it to `Linux`
+* Click the `+` sign on the left in the new window
+* Edit the new modes name and make it Windows
+* Click on the `OK` button

+### Change compilation target for the build mode
+* In your `Project Options` click on `Compiler Options` in the left-hand list
+* Pick the `Build Mode` to edit from the dropdown at the top
+* Click on `Config and Target` in the left-hand menu
+* Change the `Target OS` to fit your target, such as `Win64` for 64-bit Windows, or `Linux`
+* Change the `Target CPU` Family to fit your target, such as `x86_64` for 64-bit systems
+* Click OK at the bottom

+### Setting Project Path
+* Click on Paths in the left-hand menu
+* Change the Target file name to something like `bin/$(TargetOS)/myapp` this will create a folder for the specific OS when compiling

+### Compiling for a specific target
+On the Lazarus IDE coolbar menu, there's an icon that loos like cog with a wrench, it has a dropdown arrow.
+* Click on the dropdown arrow to pick any of your `Build Modes`
+* Use `Run` -> `Build` or `Run` -> `Compile` as you usually do

+## About the Appliance
+The base image is a Lubuntu install, which is a light-weight Ubuntu distro.
+It was set up using VirtualBox 6.1.16r

 ## Tested
 I created a Lazarus project and added a button which shows some text when clicked.